JFKoder/com_myconsense/README.md

 # MyConsense Component for Joomla!
-Find the consense in your Comunity
+Find the consense in your Comunity by building Topics and Vote for it.

+# Install
+Install the Package with Joomla!-install manager